esphome/esphome-docs/components/lvgl.rst

       To strip trailing zero's of major tick labels the ``format`` divider can be used to scale the values before printing:

-        - ``0`` : print the major tick value as is
+        - ``0``: print the major tick value as is.
-        - ``1`` : strip 1 zero, i.e. divide tick value by 10 before printing the major tick label
+        - ``1``: strip 1 zero, i.e. divide tick value by 10 before printing the major tick label.
-        - ``2`` : strip 2 zeros, i.e. divide tick value by 100 before printing the major tick label
+        - ``2``: strip 2 zeros, i.e. divide tick value by 100 before printing the major tick label.
-        - ``3`` : strip 3 zeros, i.e. divide tick value by 1000 before printing the major tick label
+        - ``3``: strip 3 zeros, i.e. divide tick value by 1000 before printing the major tick label.
-        - ``4`` : strip 4 zeros, i.e. divide tick value by 10000 before printing the major tick label
+        - ``4``: strip 4 zeros, i.e. divide tick value by 10000 before printing the major tick label.

       Only these values are allowed, arbitrary numbers are not supported.